Why the rule of space is so powerful in photography composition

 1. The rule of space – movement

-When we’re photographing movement, we need to think about the direction of movement and the space in the image for that movement.
+When photographing movement, we need to consider the direction of movement and the use of space in the image for that movement to get the right balance.

 Space in front of the subject – active space